hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524141v1-the-butterfly-effect-in-pathology-exploring-security-in-pathology-fo.md

 ---
 layout: default
-title: The Butterfly Effect in Pathology: Exploring Security in Pathology Foundation Models
+title: "The Butterfly Effect in Pathology: Exploring Security in Pathology Foundation Models"
 ---

 # The Butterfly Effect in Pathology: Exploring Security in Pathology Foundation Models